Icelandair Economy Class: What You Need to Know

 Baggage Allowance

-Checked baggage is not included in the basic economy fare and must be purchased separately.
-Fees vary depending on the route and can be more affordable if added during booking rather than at the airport.
-Each piece of checked luggage should weigh no more than 23 kg.
+Economy passengers generally get one carry-on bag (max 55x40x20 cm, 10 kg) and one personal item.
+Checked baggage is not included in the basic economy fare and must be purchased separately — fees are lower when added during booking than at the airport.
+Each checked piece should weigh no more than 23 kg.
+Plan this in advance and you won’t be surprised at check-in.

 Stopover Program